cedb13/OCR_Blog_P5/README.md

 ```
 This will allow you to check your php configuration.

 - Our project uses bootstrap, for js and css, a part is local and another one is online that's why it's important that you are connected to internet.

 ### b- How to retrieve the project :
 - Clone the repository : https://github.com/cedb13/OCR_Blog_P5.git
 At the root, (for example : www folder), add the github repository cloning with the command line : ```git clone https://github.com/cedb13/OCR_Blog_P5.git ```
 If you need help you can consult: https://docs.github.com/fr/repositories/creating-and-managing-repositories/cloning-a-repository

 ### c- Install Database :
-1- create a mysql database and insert [blog_pro_p5.sql](https://github.com/cedb13/OCR_Blog_P5/blob/main/blog_pro_p5.sql)
+1- Keep the name **blog_pro_p5** for to create a mysql database and insert [blog_pro_p5.sql](https://github.com/cedb13/OCR_Blog_P5/blob/main/blog_pro_p5.sql)
 2- In the public folder, you will find config.php :
 -> replace with the configuration elements of your database in this file
 ```